100Shapes/Mission/Employee Experience Playbook/Managing People/Strengths.md

 # Every Person is Unique

 There is no standard way of doing things.
+Naturally, you can work on [[Difficult Conversations]].

+He said, "A 'single English sentence'".